-The Philosophy Department has two full-time faculty members, Jo Ellen Jacobs and Robert Money.
+The Philosophy Department has three full-time faculty members: Dr. Jo Ellen Jacobs, Dr. Robert Money, and Dr. Eric Roark.

-Dr. Jacobs has taught in every category of the MPSL.
-Her logic course serves students who need to develop their quantitative reasoning skills and meets the quantitative reasoning requirement of the MPSL.
-The Ancient World Wisdom course introduces majors to Asian and Western philosophy, as well as MPSL students who want to understand the fundamentals of global studies.
-Other courses complement the large number of arts students at Millikin, including directing majors who are required to take Philosophy of Art, a course that also meets the fine arts requirement of the MPSL.
+Dr. Jacobs has taught in every category of the University Studies sequential program.
+She teaches two sections of honors IN140 each fall, serving up to 40 students.
+He also helps deliver the first week introduction to ethical reasoning program.
+Her logic course serves students who need to develop their quantitative reasoning skills and meets the quantitative reasoning requirement of the University Studies.
+The Ancient World Wisdom course introduces majors to Asian and Western philosophy, as well as students who want to understand the fundamentals of global studies.
+Other courses complement the large number of fine arts students at Millikin.
 Historical studies students may select among a range of Dr. Jacobs' classes.
 A large number of humanities students supplement their majors with many of the upper division courses and seminars taught by Dr. Jacobs.

 Dr. Money serves 40 first-year honors students each fall by offering two sections of Honors University Seminar.
-He also regularly teaches an honors seminar in humanities in the spring.
+He also coordinates the "first week" introduction to ethical reasoning, a program that impacts on all incoming freshmen.
+Dr. Money regularly teaches an honors seminar in humanities, typically in the spring semester.
 He serves philosophy majors and minors, and the general student body, by offering a variety of philosophy courses.
-He serves political science majors and minors, and the general student body, by offering a variety of courses either as political science courses (e.g., Constitutional Law) or as cross-listed courses (e.g., Political Philosophy, Philosophy of Law).
-All of these are 300-level courses.
-He serves students who need to meet the Historical Studies requirement by offering both Modern Philosophy and Contemporary Philosophy on a regular basis, listed at both the 200 and the 300 levels.
-He sometimes serves IN 250 students through the Philosophy of Law course.
+He serves political science majors and minors, and the general student body, by offering a variety of courses either as political science courses (e.g., Constitutional Law) or as crosslisted courses (e.g., Political Philosophy, Philosophy of Law).
+All of these are 300level courses.
+He serves students who need to meet the Historical Studies requirement by offering both Modern Philosophy and Contemporary Philosophy on a regular basis.
 He serves pre-law students as Director of the Pre-Law Program, and as faculty advisor to the Moot Court Team.